NI-Measurement-Plug-Ins/pmic-labview/README.md

  This MeasurementLink LabVIEW plugin makes measurements for Power Management IC's.

- The tests supplies power to the DUT and sinks power from the DUT and validates the specifications of the DUT by performing measurements.
+ The tests supplies power to the DUT and sinks power from the DUT and validates the DUT's specifications by performing measurements that are common for PMIC's.

 ## Key Features